 Fill out the FAFSA

 Federal Work-Study is available to students who show financial need and indicate interest in programs other than grants when filling out the Free Application for Federal Student Aid (FAFSA).
 Complete and submit the FAFSA at the Federal Student Aid website.

-Go to the University of Alaska Human Resources website.
-Search for Student Employee Positions, select those you would like to apply for, and submit an application to the university.
-For most jobs, you will also be required to submit a resume and other documents.
+Search for Student Employee Positions offered by the university, select those you would like to apply for, and submit an application to the university.
+For most jobs, you will also be required to submit a resume and other documents and complete an interview.

 Financial Aid can be a mix of loans, which you'll have to pay back, grants and other forms of aid.
 Apply for aid to see what you qualify for.